Scope Markets Kenya Review 2021

 The max. leverage with this account is 1:400, and minimum deposit at Scope Markets Kenya is $20 or Ksh.
 2000.
 Negative balance protection is available on request, in case your balance goes into negative.

-2. Gold Account: This is an ECN type account with low typical spread from 0.2 pips but $7 commissions per lot.
+2. Gold Account: This is an ECN type account with low typical spread from 0.2 pips but $7 commissions per lot ($3.5 on both sides).
 Other than that, all the features & deposit requirements are the same as their Silver account.
+The max. leverage is 1:400.

 Account opening is simple, fully digital (online) & only takes a few minutes.
 You need to complete the Sign Up form on their website, and once you have done that you need to submit KYC documents for account verification.